This document aims at explaining how to implement an application with the **

 Some knowledge about multi-modelling, the

-concepts, NetLogo modeling and the Java programming language could be helpful.
+concepts, NetLogo modeling, the Java programming language and Maven could be helpful.

-The environment used in this tutorial is Eclipse Luna 4.4.1 with the Java Development Kit 1.7.
+The environment used in this tutorial is Eclipse 4.16.0 with the Java Development Kit 1.8.

-Download the “getting started” eclipse project and import it in Eclipse through the import wizard (figure 1).
+Download the MecsycoScholar project and import it in Eclipse (see the usage guide).

 Random walk model